 - Once the admission and financial requirements are met, the DSO (Designated School Official) creates an initial SEVIS (Student and Exchange Visitor Information System) record and issues a Form I-20 for the student.

-Transfer Student process:
+International Transfer Student within the U.S. process:

 - Student informs the DSO at the transfer-out school of their desire to transfer.